 “Who the hell is baby Valerie?!”
 I asked.
 The nurses paused to say: “Your baby.”
 I wanted to name you Casey!
 ABC!
 Andrew… Brittany… Casey!
 Your f#cking father!

 "How'd I get the name Valerie?"
 I asked.

 My dad, older brother Andrew, and older sister Brittany

 trying to touch my soft spot.

 My mom and I were in the hospital for 4 days.

 On day 3, there was an Earthquake.
 I got jaundice.
 They finally agreed to let us go with the instructions: “To be on bed rest and lay baby Valerie in a sunny window until her skin is tan.”

-“Man!
+My dad (who was watching ESPN – was sidestruck by her question).
+He looked back, puffed his chest, and said: “Man!
 Why'd you ask your mother that question?!
-You always gotta be causin' problems for your mother and I.”
+Why you gotta be causin' problems for your mother and I?!”